caseycs/hugoDocs/content/hosting-and-deployment/hosting-on-github.md

 # Build the project.
 hugo # if using a theme, replace with `hugo -t <YOURTHEME>`

-# Go To Public folder
+# Go To Docs folder
-cd public
+cd docs
 # Add changes to git.
 git add .